 New machines for on-demand book cover production

-2016 was dominated by Drupa and the new PräDeka XL machines for semi-automatic book cover production and PräziSheet for automatic cutting of the blank.
-In addition, the online store was relaunched and has become even more convenient, and spare parts for all Prä machines have now been added.
+2016 was dominated by Drupa and the new PräDeka XL machines for semi-automatic book cover production and PräziSheet for automatic cutting of cover sheets.
+In addition, the online store was relaunched and has become even more convenient.
+Now, the most ordered spare parts for Prä machines can be ordered online as well.

 Presentation of PräziBind